 Chalice Bearers administer the Chalice during the celebration of the Holy Eucharist.
 While there is a purely functional aspect to the ministry of the Chalicer, there is a spiritual and sacred aspect as well.
 The functional aspect has to do with the role of providing a means by which communiants can receive the wine.
 The spiritual and sacred aspect involves the belief that the wine has taken on the real presence of Jesus Christ as the blood of Christ.

-If you are interested in serving as a Chalice Bearer, please contact Glenn Turner.
+If you are interested in serving as a Chalice Bearer, please contact Father David Wantland.

 A unique, frontline lay ministry in the Anglican Communion, the Office of Verger dates from the 16th century.
-As the Protector of the Procession, the Verger led the way for the church procession from the Vestry around the church into the front doors, clearing a pathway with his virge (or mace) through the crowds of people and animals.
-As the first person in procession, he cleared the way for the Thurifer, Crucifer, Acolytes, Choir, and Ministers by swinging his virge.
+As the Protector of the Procession, the Verger led the way for the church procession from the Vestry around the church into the front doors, clearing a pathway with their virge (or mace) through the crowds of people and animals.
+As the first person in procession, they cleared the way for the Thurifer, Crucifer, Acolytes, Choir, and Ministers by swinging the virge.

 This ministry is experiencing a revival in the Episcopal Church today.
 In essence, a Verger is a committed lay minister within the local congregation who assists the clergy in the conduct of public worship in either a purely ceremonial fashion or in additional administrative responsibilities.